chancity/KinSdk/README.md

 ### 22. Modifying the Services and Termination

-1. We are always improving our Services and creating new ones.
+a.
+We are always improving our Services and creating new ones.
 We may add or remove features, products or functionality, and we may also suspend or stop the Services at any time without notice.

-2. We can also terminate this Agreement or deactivate your account if we think you've violated these Terms or for any reason.
+b.
+We can also terminate this Agreement or deactivate your account if we think you've violated these Terms or for any reason.

-3. We will not be liable to you for terminating this Agreement, including for termination of your account.
+c.
+We will not be liable to you for terminating this Agreement, including for termination of your account.
 No matter who ends this agreement, you and we will continue to be bound by Sections  (Rights You Give to Us), (Privacy), (Ownership), (Copyright), (Kin Ecosystem and Kin), (Third Party Services), (Modifying the Services and Termination), (Additional Terms for Specific Services), (Indemnity), (Disclaimers),  (Limitation of Liability), (Choice of Law & Exclusive Venue), (Resolution of Disputes), (Severability), and (Final Terms)

 ### 23. Additional Terms for Specific Services